docker/docs/content/manuals/subscription/change.md

 1. Sign in to [Docker Home](https://app.docker.com/).
 2. Under Settings and administration, select **Billing**.
 3. Optional.
-If you're upgrading from a free user account to a Team subscription and want to keep your username, [convert your user account into an organization](../admin/convert-account.md).
+If you're upgrading from a free Personal plan to a Team plan and want to keep your username, [convert your user account into an organization](../admin/convert-account.md).
 4. Select the account you want to upgrade in the drop-down at the top-left of the page.
 5. Select **Upgrade**.
 6. Follow the on-screen instructions to complete your upgrade.